Sharing is caring!

 For the record, I felt empowered, actually like a rock star, after my birthing time.

-I started having waves on Monday, but they were not strong, close, or consistent at all.
-So, I decided some light walking and stairs would help strengthening them.
+I started having waves (Hypnobabies word for contractions) on Monday, but they were not strong, close, or consistent at all.
+So, I decided some light walking and stairs would help to strengthen them.

 Trying to push beyond these negative feelings, I kept going to my Special Safe Place, telling baby I was ready whenever he wanted to come by whatever means.
 Our birth “journey was going to be the perfect journey for us.”
 I repeated some of my Joyful Pregnancy Affirmations like a prayer for a couple of days, and Tuesday, I was happy to hang out with hubby although pressure waves were getting more constant.

-Another Fear Clearing session and the Visualizing Your Birth track later, I decided that I was going to stay in bed on Wednesday.
+Another Fear Clearing session (Hypnobabies track to release fear) and the Visualizing Your Birth track (Hypnobabies track to help imagine my birth the way I wanted it to be) later, I decided that I was going to stay in bed on Wednesday.
 I had been trying to push a schedule on my baby and I was stopping now.
 I decided to just let my body and my baby do their thing.
 I had a couple of naps through the day and at 9 pm things started to pick up.
 I could feel a difference in the intensity of the waves and I was excited.
 I tried to sleep, but I was not comfortable lying down.

 At 1 am, I called my midwife and she asked about the timing of the waves and told me to get some sleep.
 I was having trouble timing my waves while being in hypnosis.
 I just wanted to listen to my hypnosis tracks and make it to the birth center.
 I took a hot shower at 4 am and made it to the center by 6:45 am.
 I didn’t want to know how far along I was this time, but they gave me a room, so I took it as a good sign.